requirejs/prim/README.md

-This code will take shortcuts by assuming the code producing and consuming the promises trust each other. `prim.hideResolutionConflict` can be set to true though to allow the promise-tests to pass.
+This code will take shortcuts by assuming the code producing and consuming the promises trust each other. `prim.hideResolutionConflict` can be set to true to allow the "resolution-races" promise-tests to pass.
 However the default is to throw if a deferred tries to get resolved/rejected twice in a row, to help debugging code.

 ### Size